-- Summarize a well-coordinated, interprofessional team approach to provide effective care to patients affected by pulmonary decompression sickness.
+- Summarize a well-coordinated, interprofessional team approach to effectively care for patients affected by pulmonary decompression sickness.

 Seawater weighs approximately 64 pounds per cubic foot/1024 kilograms per cubic meter.
-Freshwater weighs slightly less, but the two are considered equivalent when determining diving depth and calculating decompression schedules.
-When a diver descends in the water, the pressure around him or her increases as a function of the weight of the surrounding water.
+Freshwater weighs slightly less, but the two are considered equivalent when determining the diving depth and calculating decompression schedules.
+When a diver descends under the water, the pressure around them increases as a function of the weight of the surrounding water.
 For example, at 33 feet of seawater (FSW)/10 meters of seawater (MSW), the pressure is twice atmospheric pressure (2 atmospheres absolute, or ATA, 1 ATA = 1.01325 bar = 760 mmHg); at 66 fsw/20 MSW, three times atmospheric pressure (3 ATA); at 99 fsw/30 MSW, four times (4 ATA), and so on.
-In order for the diver to inflate his or her lungs, breathing gas must be supplied at a pressure equivalent to the ambient water pressure.
-This is the function of diving equipment, whether it is self-contained underwater breathing apparatus (SCUBA) or surface-supplied.
+For the diver to inflate their lungs, breathing gas must be supplied at a pressure equivalent to the ambient water pressure.
+This is the function of diving equipment, whether self-contained underwater breathing apparatus (SCUBA) or surface-supplied.

 At atmospheric pressure, the dissolved inert gas in the body is in equilibrium with that of the atmosphere.
-As the pressure of the diver's breathing gas increases with increasing depth, the partial pressure of inert gas in the breathing mix rises as well.
+As the pressure of the diver's breathing gas increases with increasing depth, the partial pressure of inert gas in the breathing mix also rises.
 This creates a positive pressure gradient between the inert gas in the lungs and the gas dissolved in the blood and body tissues.
 Inert gas molecules in the lungs then pass through the alveolar-capillary interface and become dissolved in the body as a function of partial pressure and time.
-In other words, the farther a diver descends and the longer he or she stays at depth, the more inert gas becomes dissolved in the blood and body tissues.
+In other words, the farther a diver descends and the longer they stay at depth, the more inert gas becomes dissolved in the blood and body tissues.

-As a diver ascends toward the surface, the inert gas pressure in the lungs decreases and the pressure gradient between the lungs and the body equilibrates and then reverses.
+As a diver ascends toward the surface, the inert gas pressure in the lungs decreases, and the pressure gradient between the lungs and the body equilibrates and then reverses.
 When the partial pressure of dissolved inert gas in the body is higher than the partial pressure of inert gas in the lungs, the tissues become supersaturated.
 The gas molecules in the body then pass through the alveolar/capillary membrane into the lungs and are exhaled.
 This is a simplified description of the process known as decompression.
-There are detailed algorithms designed to control this process and allow the diver to return safely to the surface.
+Detailed algorithms are designed to control this process and allow the diver to return safely to the surface.

 History and Physical

 Pulmonary DCS is highly unlikely in the setting of normal, uneventful decompression.
 More frequently, a diver suffering from pulmonary DCS will present with a history of omitted or improper decompression.
-Symptoms are similar to those of a thrombotic pulmonary embolus; specifically, substernal pain, cough, and dyspnea, which may progress quickly to pulmonary edema, respiratory failure, right ventricular dysfunction, and cardiovascular collapse.
-The diver may also have other signs and symptoms of decompression sickness such as neurological deficits; inner ear symptoms such as vertigo, hearing loss and tinnitus; trunk or pelvic pain; a marbled skin rash, or cutis marmorata; pain in the joints of the extremities; and/or extremity swelling.
-Divers with pulmonary DCS who initially appear relatively stable may decompensate rapidly, even after appropriate treatment is initiated.
+Symptoms are similar to those of a thrombotic pulmonary embolus, specifically, substernal pain, cough, and dyspnea, which may progress quickly to pulmonary edema, respiratory failure, right ventricular dysfunction, and cardiovascular collapse.
+The diver may also have other signs and symptoms of decompression sickness, such as neurological deficits; inner ear symptoms such as vertigo, hearing loss, and tinnitus; trunk or pelvic pain; a marbled skin rash or cutis marmorata; pain in the joints of the extremities; and/or extremity swelling.
+Divers with pulmonary DCS who initially appear relatively stable may decompensate rapidly, even after initiating appropriate treatment.

-Since decompression sickness is a clinical diagnosis and there are no radiological or laboratory studies that are diagnostic, it is important that a practitioner obtains as thorough a dive history as possible.
+Since decompression sickness is a clinical diagnosis and there are no radiological or diagnostic laboratory studies, a practitioner must obtain as thorough a dive history as possible.
 This should include all dives in the dive series leading up to the event.
 The diver's computer, if available and the data can be accessed, is a valuable source of information.
 A health history, medical examination, and neurological examination should be completed.
 As noted previously, the provider should be alert for other symptoms of DCS.

 Treatment / Management

-Pre-hospital treatment of suspected pulmonary DCS consists of administration of high-flow oxygen at the maximum possible percentage, support of respiration and circulation, and immediate evacuation to a facility with a hyperbaric chamber and staff that are capable of treating critically ill divers.
-In the pre-hospital setting, depending on the location of the nearest appropriate hyperbaric facility, it may be more prudent to transport the diver to the nearest facility capable of caring for a critically ill patient.
+Pre-hospital treatment of pulmonary DCS consists of administering high-flow oxygen at the maximum possible percentage, support of respiration and circulation, and immediate evacuation to a facility with a hyperbaric chamber and staff capable of treating critically ill patients divers.
+In the pre-hospital setting, depending on the surety of the diagnosis and the location of the nearest appropriate hyperbaric facility, it may be more prudent to transport the diver to the nearest facility capable of caring for a critically ill patient and confirming the diagnosis.